 Healthy Eating Active Living

-Clackamas County Public Health is announcing the 2013 Healthy Eating, Active Living mini-grant recipients.
+The Public Health Division of the Clackamas County Health, Housing, & Human Services (H3S) Department is announcing the 2014 Healthy Eating, Active Living mini-grant recipients.
 The Healthy Eating, Active Living grants program provides funding to prevent chronic disease by increasing long-term access to active lifestyle and healthy eating for Clackamas County residents, reduce the prevalence of chronic disease, and to empower residents to take steps toward improvement of their health.

 HEAL Grants highlighted in local newspaper.

 Clackamas County works to maintain the health of our community through funding health improvement projects with our partners throughout the county.
 The HEAL program provides grants for projects throughout the county that promote an active lifestyle and healthier food choices.
 HEAL grants of up to $8,000 are regularly made available for projects promoting healthy eating and active living.
 Grantees provided in-kind donations in support of their grant funds.

 Having trouble viewing this video?
 Try a direct link

 The HEAL documentary follows several HEAL grant projects through completion and highlights how communities can be empowered through access to healthy food and active lifestyle opportunities.

 The HEAL grant program was created to make the Roadmap to Healthy Communities project a reality.
 The Roadmap Project is a community participation process, completed in 2009 (and since updated in 2012) that engaged members of our community in conversations about health, and helped county residents work together to plan for a healthier Clackamas County.
 During this process, the Public Health Division asked thousands of residents, “What makes a healthy community?”
 A group of Community Advisors working with Public Health Division staff used the opinions and information gathered, along with other data about Clackamas County and its residents, to recommend a plan — or roadmap — for the next several years.